-Closing Fees-During the years ended December 31, 2023 and 2022, the Agency received \$81,558 and \$5,188, respectively, which are recorded within operating revenue.
+Closing Fees-During the years ended December 31, 2024 and 2023, the Agency received \$13,663 and \$81,558, respectively, which are recorded within operating revenue.

 Lease Transactions-The Agency has established a lease program to provide state and local tax benefits to companies developing industrial properties.
 Under this program, the Agency receives title to properties under development and leases the property to the previous titleholder (lessee).
 The Agency generally contracts for payment-in-lieu-of-tax agreements between lessees and participating municipalities.
 All risks associated with property ownership and business activities on such property remain with the lessee.
 Title to those properties is transferred back to the lessee at the end of the maximum tax benefit period or at any time during the lease period at the option of the lessee.
-The Agency does not record assets acquired under the lease program since the Agency's primary function is to provide state and local tax benefits to the lessee.
+The Agency does not record assets acquired under the lessee.
 The Agency receives lease administrative fees from the lessee for providing this service.
 Such administrative fee income is recognized at lease inception or ratably over the term of the lease depending on the agreement terms between the lessee and the Agency.